types of italian cheese

 Closing our list with types of Italian cheese you should know about, we arrived at another favorite.
 Provolone Valpadana is an Italian hard cheese, that’s actually categorized in the middle category, just as the Fontina or the Scamorza.
 Provolone has creamy, nutty, and tangy notes that make it the favorite cheese of many.

-This Italian cheese is made of cow milk too and you could find two versions of Provolone Valpadana.
+Provolone originates from Southern Italy, from the Basilicata region.
+This Italian cheese is made of cow milk too and you can find two versions of Provolone Valpadana.
 A sweet and a spicy one.
 The first one ages for about 30 days, while the second one can be aged for up to 16 months.

 You can use Provolone in sandwiches, appetizers, Italian cheese boards, and also in different dishes.
-A few of them would be the quiche, pie, meat stuffings.
-You can also use Provolone to make grilled cheese, since it’s melting very easily, and it’s delicious.
+A few of them would be the quiche, pie, and meat filling.
+You can also use Provolone to make grilled cheese since it melts very easily, and it’s delicious.

 13. Mascarpone

 We are not quite finished with soft Italian cheese types, so here comes another big favorite, the Mascarpone.
-This is also well-known Italian cream cheese, since we all know and tried at least once (if not every few weeks) the famous Italian dessert, the Tiramisu.
+This is also a well-known Italian cream cheese since we all know and tried at least once (if not every few weeks) the famous Italian dessert, the Tiramisu.

 Mascarpone is a very rich, smooth, and creamy type of Italian cheese made from cow milk cream and thickened with an acidic element like lemon juice.
 After that, it is heated strained, and chilled to get the typical consistency.
 Mascarpone is famous for many different delicious desserts around the world, but nothing can conquer a great Tiramisu!